Microphone Position for Vocal Recording

 Rule #1: Don't eat the mic.

 Stage dynamics like the SM58 are designed for very close placement, up to and including physical contact with the singer's mouth.
+Broadcast dynamics like the SM7B are typically also used with the grille directly on the actor's mouth.

 The Roswell Colares and Aztec microphones have even more "reach;" these could be positioned 18-24 inches (60cm) from the singer's mouth, and still sound clear and intimate (assuming the room has appropriate acoustic treatment).

 Large condenser mics excel at capturing detail and nuance, even at a distance of six to 24 inches.
 Moving the mic closer merely invites plosives and exaggerates proximity effect (bass boost).
-Putting more space between the singer and the microphone allows the mic to capture a more natural sound, and creates a bigger "sweet spot" -- meaning you'll have less level change if the singer moves his or her head while singing, which in turn means you'll need less compression later to deliver a consistent volume in the vocal track.

 Rule #2: Flip it & tip it